 Berry is a growing company focused on executing with an obligation to protect the environment and the health and safety of our employees, contractors, customers, and communities.

 We promote a “safety-first” culture.
-As such, Environmental, Health & Safety (EH&S) considerations are an integral part of Berry’s day-to-day operations, and will be incorporated into the decision-making process for all employees, while being supported by the appropriate resources.
+As such, Health, Safety & Environmental (HS&E) considerations are an integral part of Berry’s day-to-day operations, and will be incorporated into the decision-making process for all employees, while being supported by the appropriate resources.
 Routine and periodic drills are conducted as part of our employees’ education and safety training.
 We also conduct pre-contract reviews of our contractor training records and health and safety programs before contractors enter our worksites, along with periodic audits of compliance with our safety plans, programs, and procedures.

-The “Berry Systems and Actions for Excellence” (BSAFE) document outlines policies around how we plan to manage the process of Environmental, Health & Safety issues through eleven specific elements.
+The “Berry Systems and Actions for Excellence” (BSAFE) document outlines policies around how we plan to manage the process of Health, Safety & Environmental issues through eleven specific elements.

 In support of these objectives, Berry Corporation will:

-- Hold our management and employees accountable for our EH&S performance
+- Hold our management and employees accountable for our HS&E performance

 - Clearly communicate the performance requirements and expectations of employees, contractors, and other parties engaged in activities on Berry’s properties